-The 2018 BWC President
+The 2020-2022 BWC President

-With the Army she specialized in systems integration projects, human resources, and expanded to program and contract management, force integration analysis, policy development, process redesign and operations.
-She oversaw HR studies in deployments, mobilization impact, personnel policy, gender and reintegration.
+With the Army, she specialized in systems integration projects, human resources, and expanded to program and contract management, force integration analysis, policy development, process redesign, and operations.
+She oversaw HR studies in deployments, mobilization impact, personnel policy, gender, and reintegration.
 She also served within the Military Police Brigade missions in CONUS and Overseas.
 Mary Westmoreland served as executive officer to the Department of the Army’s Deputy Chief of Staff for Personnel (DCSPR/G1), and later XO to the Chief of Army Reserve, HQDA.

-She is an active member of her hometown Rotary Club, and the Military Officers Association of America Lower Hudson Valley.
+Mary is an active member of her hometown Rotary Club, and the Military Officers Association of America Lower Hudson Valley.
 She is also an active member of the Veterans of Foreign Wars, and Iraq and Afghanistan Veterans Association.
 Colonel Westmoreland is a graduate of Pace University and the US Army War College, along with graduate studies at Duquesne and Stony Brook Universities.
 Among her many recognitions are two Legions of Merit, Bronze Star Medal, five Meritorious Service Medals, and Pace University Dyson School Distinguished Alumna.

 Colonel Westmoreland is a dedicated volunteer with the NYC area Midnight Run, equipping the homeless for their employment searches.
-She is a vocal advocate on behalf of military family, women and children issues, and veteran support programs.
+She is a vocal advocate on behalf of military families, women and children issues, and veteran support programs.

 Mary is married to veteran Gene Westmoreland and is the proud parent of two military OIF veterans.